apollographql/apollo-tooling/packages/apollo/README.md

 Generate static types for GraphQL queries.
 Can use the published schema in the Apollo registry or a downloaded schema.

 ```
-Generate static types for GraphQL queries.
-Can use the published schema in the Apollo registry or a downloaded schema.

 USAGE
   $ apollo client:codegen [OUTPUT]

 ARGUMENTS
   OUTPUT
       Directory to which generated files will be written.
       - For TypeScript/Flow generators, this specifies a directory relative
       to each source file by default.
       - For TypeScript/Flow generators with the "outputFlat" flag is set,
       and for the Swift generator, this specifies a file or directory
       (absolute or relative to the current working directory) to which:
          - a file will be written for each query (if "output" is a
       directory)
          - all generated types will be written
       - For all other types, this defines a file (absolute or relative to
       the current working directory) to which all generated types are
       written.

 OPTIONS